scotws/LiaraForth/docs/MANUAL.md

 ### Uploading Liara Forth to RAM

-(This based on the [265SXB
-Guide chapter on entering code](https://github.com/scotws/265SXB-Guide/blob/master/entering_code.md) entry.)

 At the beginning, you'll probably want to test Liara Forth by loading it to RAM.
+This is an option as long as the code base is small enough - it is expected that at some point, Liara will outgrow the available RAM.

-Included in the main directory is a file `liaraforth.s28` (or possibly `tink.s28`) which is a "S-record" of the code that minicom (and other programs) know how to upload.
-It is coded to be saved at 00:6000, which is also the starting address.
+Included in the main directory is a file `liaraforth.s28` (or possibly `tink.s28` for PRE-ALPHA and ALPHA builds) which is a "S-record" of the code that minicom (and other programs) know how to upload.
+It is set up to be saved at 00:6000, which is also the starting address.

 From minicom connected to the Mensch Monitor as described above, type `s`.
 The 265sxb will now wait for the transmission of data to start.
-Now, type `CONTROL-a z` to enter the minicom menue.
-Type `s` to start the upload, and then pick `ascii`out of the following menue.
+Now, type `CONTROL-a z` to enter the minicom menu.
+Type `s` to start the upload, and then pick `ascii` out of the following menu of transmission protocols.
 You will be offered a file selector - mark the Liara Forth S28 file with SPACE, and select it with ENTER.
 You should see an upload indicator.

 ![Minicom S-record upload]
 (https://github.com/scotws/LiaraForth/blob/master/images/minicom_upload_20161227.png